+Text description provided by the architects.
 The city of Moscow experienced a huge size and population boom following the industrial development and railway construction of the late 19th century.
 At this time, horse-drawn cars and trams were the main form of transportation, but soon the horses were not enough to fuel the city’s rapid expansion.
 As a result, plans were made for development of a new peripheral ring railway that would carry freight throughout the city.

 The soil that they would be creating tunnels through was a mixture of sands saturated with water, dry sands, clays with water-bearing cracks, massive limestone deposits and quicksand.
 There were also four rivers crossing through the points where the future tunnels were to be built.
 To top it all off, most of the work was to be done by hand.
 Although many obstacles stood in the way, the city was willing to seek solutions to overcome them, for if the railway were successful, it would ease the heavy traffic flow at the surface of the city.